Friesian Sporthorse Association Registration Guidelines ~

 To be eligible for Preferred status, mares must meet one of the following requirements:

-- Five (5) or more offspring in the Bronze Elite Book or higher, or
+- Four (4) or more offspring in the Bronze Elite Book or higher, or

 - Two (2) or more offspring in the Silver Elite Book or higher.